We value your privacy

 Put on the fresh sheets in the afternoon once they are fully dry and fluffy.
 We recommend using breathable materials for your bedding, such as cotton, that help regulate your body temperature and stop you from overheating, particularly if you tend to sweat a lot at night.

-Once you have done that, congratulate yourself on a productive afternoon and enjoy the rest of your day!
+Once you've completed your Sunday reset routine, congratulate yourself on a productive afternoon and enjoy the rest of your day!
 Relax by reading our guides on the Trending Bedroom Ideas for this year, or wind down with our expert-approved Ultimate Bedtime Routine.

 An image of the author, Molly, Family Home Specialist Molly, Family Home Specialist Bio & articles